jbertman-hc/phoenix-azure/README.md

 - View data in a structured, tabular format
 - Explore the repository map to understand data sources

+## Data Sources

+**IMPORTANT NOTE**: Currently, only the front index patient list retrieves real data from the Azure API.
+All other features (Repository Explorer, comprehensive patient view, medical records, etc.) use mock data due to CORS limitations with the Azure API.
+This is a temporary solution until the CORS issues are resolved.

 ## Current Status
 - **Index Page**: Fully functional with working search functionality that filters in real-time
 - **Repository Explorer**: UI is complete, but backend integration is still in progress